Anna O'Byrne: Theatre

-She was invited to sing Andrew Lloyd Webber’s Pie Jesu at Westminster Abbey at the Memorial Service for Sir David Frost on 13 March 2014.
+She was invited to sing Andrew Lloyd Webber's Pie Jesu at Westminster Abbey at the Memorial Service for Sir David Frost on 13 March 2014.
 The service was attended by Prince Charles, the Duchess of Cornwall and other dignitaries.
 A month later, she was the first actress to perform in Russia as Christine Daaé in The Phantom of the Opera, in a special performance with John Owen-Jones as The Phantom, broadcast nationally from the Bolshoi Theatre as part of the Golden Mask Awards.

 In January 2015, she reprised the role of Anne Egerman in Alex Parker's production of A Little Night Music with Janie Dee and Joanna Riding at the Palace Theatre as part of the show's 40th anniversary celebrations.
 She then debuted with English National Opera in their production of Sweeney Todd, starring Bryn Terfel and Emma Thompson.
 Returning to her hometown Melbourne, Australia in July 2015, she performed the role of Maria in a sell-out season of West Side Story at the State Theatre for The Production Company.
 For this performance, she was nominated for a Green Room Award for Best Female Actor in a Leading Role.

-Later that year in Sydney, she appeared with David Campbell in the Hayes Theatre’s An Evening With… cabaret, alongside Judi Connelli, John Diedrich, Amy Lehpamer, James Millar and Alex Rathgeber.
+Later that year in Sydney, she appeared with David Campbell in the Hayes Theatre's An Evening With… cabaret, alongside Judi Connelli, John Diedrich, Amy Lehpamer, James Millar and Alex Rathgeber.
 In November 2015 she returned to the West End in Alex Parker's Kings of Broadway at the Palace Theatre.

 She joined the UK tour of Guys and Dolls playing Sarah Brown opposite Louise Dearman and Richard Fleeshman from March to July 2016.

-Returning again to Australia, she was chosen by director Dame Julie Andrews to play the iconic role of Eliza Doolittle in the 60th anniversary My Fair Lady Opera Australia/Gordon Frost co-production at the Sydney Opera House.
+Returning to Australia, she was chosen by director Dame Julie Andrews to play the iconic role of Eliza Doolittle in the 60th anniversary My Fair Lady Opera Australia/Gordon Frost co-production at the Sydney Opera House.
 The show opened in September 2016 and ran until November, breaking the box office record for the Sydney Opera House, with more tickets sold than any other production in the Opera House's 43 years.
 My Fair Lady also featured Alex Jennings as Henry Higgins, Robyn Nevin as Mrs Higgins and Reg Livermore as Alfred P. Doolittle.
-For this performance, Anna won the Colleen Clifford Memorial Award in The Glugs Theatrical Awards, and was also nominated for the Sydney Theatre Judith Johnson Award for Best Performance by an Actress in a musical.
+For this performance, Anna won the Colleen Clifford Memorial Award in the Glugs Theatrical Awards, and was also nominated for the Sydney Theatre Judith Johnson Award for Best Performance by an Actress in a musical.